What is an Ocicat?

 They have a distinctive and happy purr.
 They use their purr often and generously.
 Ocicats are great talkers after the fashion of their Siamese ancestors.
 Many owners report their Ocicats will actively engage in conversation, answering and commenting with great sincerity.
 Ocicats often, therefore follow their humans from room to room to get the last word.

-The Aztec Breed
+The Ocicat Classic Breed

 Around the years 1999 to 2004 more and more Classic Tabby patterned Ocicats were being born in litters in the UK.
 In 2006, Mrs Monika Maudlin approached an Ocicat breeder, for a Classic Patterned Ocicat for the purpose of breeding Classic Tabby Ocicats.
-Following that, the Ocicat BAC decided to approach the GCCF to recognise the Classic Tabby Patterned Ocicat as a separate bred.
+Following that, the Ocicat BAC decided to approach the GCCF to recognise the Classic Tabby Patterned Ocicat as a separate breed.
 The Ocicat Classic gained provisional recognition at the GCCF Council Meeting of October 2008.
 Provisional recognition meant Ocicat Classics could be shown for Merit Certificates, as soon as it was practical for Show Managers to include the breed in their Show schedules.
 The first show where this was possible was the Short Hair Cat Society Show on 10th January 2009.

 The Ocicat Classic gained GCCF champion status in 2013.
 Ocicats can now be shown in competition.